MKLab-ITI/JGNN/tutorials/Introduction.md

 We can retrieve the defined model at anytime with the builder's `getModel()` method.
 Until that point, models are incrementally constructed with functional programming.
-For our example, we define a two-layer perceptron, with a relu hidden layer and a row-wide softmax activation.
-Learnable matrices and vectors could be defined manually, but in this example we automatically generate them.
+For this example, we define a two-layer perceptron, with a relu hidden layer and a row-wide softmax activation.
+Learnable matrices and vectors could be defined manually, but we automatically generate them in operation definitions.
 The number of hidden dimensions (64 right now) could also have been set as a hyperparameter.
 `@` corresponds to matrix multiplication.
+Details on how to write operations are presented in the [next tutorial](NN.md).

 ```java
 ModelBuilder modelBuilder = new ModelBuilder()